Care Home Policies and Procedures

 Care Homes and COVID-19

-In the wake of the COVID-19 pandemic, lots of UK care providers have added on additional protocols to protect residents, staff and visitors, including increased cleaning and rigorous disinfecting in the home, test and trace systems, free PPE equipment for care home staff and limited visiting hours.
+In the wake of the COVID-19 pandemic, lots of UK care providers have added additional protocols to protect residents, staff and visitors, including increased cleaning and rigorous disinfecting in the home, and limited visiting hours.
+Many of these restrictions and added guidelines are still in place to varying extents.

 Lottie matches care seekers with the best care homes for their needs.
 You can request a free care home shortlist from our care experts, who will share homes matching your budget, location and type of care needed.
 You can also search for a care home through our easy-to-use directory.